 All subcategories and distinctions are generalized under the term autism spectrum disorder, and Asperger syndrome is no longer considered a separate condition, but a high-functioning form of autism.

 Asperger syndrome & high-functioning autism

-But new research is also emerging that indicate differences between Asperger syndrome and high-functioning autism,Subtyping the Autism Spectrum Disorder: Comparison of Children with High Functioning Autism and Asperger Syndrome which suggests some of the terminology the DSM abandoned in 2013 seem to have some utility.
+But new research is also emerging that indicates differences between Asperger syndrome and high-functioning autism,Subtyping the Autism Spectrum Disorder: Comparison of Children with High Functioning Autism and Asperger Syndrome (de Giambattista et al., 2018) which suggests some of the terminology the DSM abandoned in 2013 may have some utility.
 The term ‘high-functioning’ is questionable, but the correlations should not be ignored.
-It may prove useful to come up with different terminology to be able to talk about real distinctions between high-functioning autism and Asperger syndrome, without implying anything about level of functioning or support needs, because the term correlates with a lot more traits, and thus transcends notions of functioning and support.
+It may prove useful to come up with different terminology to be able to talk about real distinctions between distinct presentations of autism, without necessarily implying anything about the level of functioning or support needs.

 Autism spectrum condition